Akhila707/Energy-Consumption-Prediction/README.md

-# ⚡ Energy Forecast Notebook
+# ⚡ Energy Consumption Prediction

 This project explores energy consumption prediction using machine learning techniques such as Random Forest, with a focus on data preprocessing, feature engineering, and model evaluation.